 The temple pond is immense.
 It resembles a baori which is a type of stepwell found in parts of Gujarat, Rajasthan, Delhi and Karnataka.
 Steps go down to the water in the middle.
 The architects have used laterite stones in the construction.
 It is believed that the waters of the temple pond is connected with the waters of Kaveri River.
 Hence Kaveri Samkramam is also celebrated here.

 The pond is full of fish.
 The fish throng to the bottom of the steps because visitors feed them.
 I saw a lot of small black fish while a few others were golden.
 A dip in the chira or pond followed by a visit to the temple leaves a calming feeling.

 Poojas and Offerings

 There are many idols of King Cobra in the temple because the main deity is the serpent form of Sri Subramanya.
 Eggs are offered to the main deity as a part of pooja procedure.
 The Naga deity attracts devotees in large numbers who come to this temple to get rid of Naga Kopam or Dosham.
 Every month, on Ayilyam nakshatram, the temple welcomes ardent devotees who come and make offerings to snake gods.
 The main offerings in the temple are Subrahmanya Pooja and Mutta Oppikkal which is an offering of eggs to snakes.

-There are frequent buses from Kannur New Bus Terminal to Peralassery.
+There are numerous buses from Kannur New Bus Terminal to Peralassery.
 The travel duration is 31 min on the Kannur-Kuthuparamba road.
 The nearest airport is Kannur International Airport, 17.9 km (31 min).
 Thalassery is the closest railway station.

 If you liked the post, you could…